stall with various oriental spices in local bazaar

 Respecting Religious Spaces

 Individuals must cover their shoulders and knees when entering mosques or religious institutions.
-Removing your shoes before entering mosques is customary, so wearing slip-on shoes can make this process more convenient.
+Removing shoes before entering mosques is customary, so wearing slip-on shoes can make this process more convenient.

 Understanding Local Etiquette